ZoeAkpan/zoeakpan/README.md

 - 📫 How to reach me: (www.linkedin.com/in/zoeakpan)

 - Fun fact: I have a Letterboxd I'm insufferable about.
+You should follow me...https://letterboxd.com/zoeakpan/